Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - Added a Notification for finishing the Geological Research.
 - The Geologist Notification now only appears if there is a valid project.
 - Fixed Metadata Error (hopefully).
+- The Observatory Alert no longer triggers if you are currently constructing an Observatory.